Autostronomy/AutoProf/docs/parameters.rst

 **Description**

 Select method for flux interpolation on image, options are 'lanczos', 'bicubic', and 'bilinear'.
-Default is 'lanczos' with a window size of 3.
+Default is 'bilinear'.

 ap_iso_interpolate_start (float, default 5)
 ----------------------------------------------------------------------